 - a.
 Insert control labels (the piece with "OCT" and "VOL" text) into its spot on enclosure top.
 If the fit is too tight, carefully trim away excess plastic from the enclosure with a utility knife. - b.
 Insert LED into its hole on the "VOL" label - c.
 The octave selector rotary switch and volume potentiometer may have tabs that protrude parallel to the shafts.
 These are designed to hold the component in place.
 We won't be using them; bend or break them off with pliers - d.
 Insert the octave selector rotary switch and volume potentiometer.
 Tighten the volume pot but leave the switch loose - e.
-Place the knob with a tension screw in its side onto the volume potentiometer, and gently tighten its screw until it holds - f.
-Place the other knob on the rotary switch.
-Note that the switch's shaft has ridges (called "knurls") that make the knob push on better at certain angles
+If you haven't already, cut away stranded supports from the bottom of the knobs to expose the shaft cavity. - f.
+One of the knobs has a hole in its side.
+This is a cavity for the brass threaded insert, which you'll carefully lock into place by inserting with a hot soldering iron.
+Make sure your soldering iron is clean first.

 - g.
+Place the knob with a tension screw in its side onto the volume potentiometer, and gently tighten its screw until it holds - h.
+Place the other knob on the rotary switch.
+Note that the switch's shaft has ridges (called "knurls") that make the knob push on better at certain angles - i.
 Rotate the rotary switch and its knob to an angle that you like.
-Then remove knob, tighten switch to enclosure top, and reapply knob - h.
+Then remove knob, tighten switch to enclosure top, and reapply knob - j.
 Optionally, fix label into place with some hot glue or other permanent adhesive